aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

-Desktop screensaver with slideshow of realtime images of the sun.
-The images are fetched from the [NASA SDO](https://sdo.gsfc.nasa.gov/) database and refreshed every 5 minutes.
+Desktop screensaver with a slideshow of near-realtime images of the sun.
+The photos are fetched from the [NASA SDO](https://sdo.gsfc.nasa.gov/) database and auto-refreshed every 5 minutes.
 Built with Nodejs, React and Electron.
 Available for Win and OSX.

 Check live browser version at [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)